 Nick has counseled corporations on antitrust compliance and in a variety of commercial contexts, including vertical distribution and e-commerce arrangements.
 Recently Nick advised a major sporting goods brand regarding its national roll-out of a minimum advertised price policy.

-Nick is currently Chair of the Antitrust Section of the New York State Bar Association.
+Nick is a former Chair of the Antitrust Section of the New York State Bar Association.
 A member of the Section’s selective Executive Committee since 2009, he has served as Vice Chair, Secretary, Diversity Chair, Finance Officer, Membership Chair and a member of the Nominations Committee.
 He is also a member of the American Bar Association, Antitrust Section.

 Nick’s pro bono matters have included successfully representing indigent women seeking divorce and child support.
 He has also assisted with a successful petition for permanent status under the Violence Against Women Act.
 He counsels the Orange Giraffe Project ("OGP"), a tax-exempt organization dedicated to providing support to women cancer survivors, and assisted the OGP with obtaining its 501(c)(3) status.
 He has also been for many years an active supporter of the Practicing Attorneys for Law Students (“PALS”) Program, which enhances the skills and careers of minority law students and junior attorneys.

 - American Bar Association, Section of Antitrust Law